paragones/Android-coding-challenge/README.md

 - If you didn't say the word 'weather', it will not return any results
 - If you say the word weather but didn't specify the city, it will return the result of your current city
-- If you say the word weather and with a corresponding city, it will return a list of the city that close to what you said.
+- If you say the word weather and with a corresponding city, it will return a list of cities that is close to what you said.

 ### How to run it